Medicine Hat—Cardston—Warner: History

-Soon after the province of Alberta was admitted to Confederation in 1905, this electoral district was created – in 1907 – from Alberta (Provisional District) and Assiniboia West ridings.
+Soon after the province of Alberta was established in 1905, this electoral district was created in 1907.
+It conformed to parts of the new provincial boundaries – combining the old Alberta riding (covering a southern portion of the old Alberta provisional district) with part of the old Assiniboia West riding.

 During the 2012 electoral redistribution, "Medicine Hat" was largely succeeded by "Medicine Hat—Cardston—Warner", losing territory to Bow River and Battle River—Crowfoot, and gaining territory from Lethbridge and Macleod.